 Pi Day, which is a new(ish) annual celebration of the famous mathematical constant, began being celebrated unofficially in 1988.
-Larry Shaw a physicist at the San Francisco Exploratorium, came up with the idea and corralled staff there to publicly march around one of its circular spaces followed by a pie eating celebration after.
+Larry Shaw a physicist at the San Francisco Exploratorium, came up with the idea and corralled staff there to publicly march around one of its circular spaces followed by a pie-eating celebration after.
 The House of Representatives officially designated March 14th as National Pi Day.
-Everyone I know now makes and eats pie on Pi Day, but Pie Day is has passed, it is now July, and we need more pie.
+Everyone I know now makes and eats pie on Pi Day, but Pie Day has passed, it is now July, and we need more pie.

-I myself am not a huge pie person, mainly because so many pies are too syrupy and sweet.
+I am not a huge pie person, mainly because so many pies are too syrupy and sweet.
 My kids, however, wanted a patriotic pie recipe in honor of the July 4th holiday, and I wanted something good.
-So this one is red, white(ish) and blue for my kids, and it’s tasty and not crazy sweet, for me.
+So this one is red, white(ish), and blue for my kids, and it’s tasty and not crazy sweet, for me.
 Rhubarb is delicious and a great way to make a dessert a bit more tart than sweet.
 Mixed with blueberries (a great antioxidant fruit), and you have what my husband named bluebarb pie.

-I prefer to make my own pie crust and encourage you to do so as well.
+I prefer to make my pie crust and encourage you to do so as well.
 I use a simple recipe and you can whip it up in a Cuisinart in no time.
-Make it ahead, freeze it, just make sure to give it some rest time before baking it.
+Make it ahead, freeze it, and just make sure to give it some rest time before baking it.

 If you ask me, the best way to serve this or any homemade pie is with a good quality vanilla ice cream, but my boys insist on fresh whipped cream.
 Happy July 4th everyone.